Gender-neutral language: Canada

 University of Toronto psychology professor Jordan Peterson uploaded a video to YouTube expressing his opposition to Bill C-16 – An Act to amend the Canadian Human Rights Act and the Criminal Code, a bill introduced by Justin Trudeau's government, in October 2016.
 The proposed piece of legislation was to add the terms "gender identity" and "gender expression" to the Canadian Human Rights Act and to the Criminal Code's hate crimes provisions.
 In the video, Peterson argued that legal protection of gender pronouns results in "compelled speech", which would violate the right to freedom of expression outlined in the Canadian Charter of Rights and Freedoms.
 In the view of Peterson, legal pronoun protections would force an individual to say something that one opposes.
-The bill passed in the House of Commons and in the Senate, becoming law once it received Royal Assent on 19 June 2017.
+The bill passed in the House of Commons and the Senate, becoming law upon receiving royal assent on 19 June 2017.
 In response to the passing of the bill, Peterson has stated he will not use gender-neutral pronouns if asked in the classroom by a student.

 France

 In 2021, controversy arose in France when the dictionary Petit Robert included the gender neutral term iel – composed of il ('he') and elle ('she').
 The dictionary's director, Charles Bimbenet, stated it was added as researchers noted "an increasing usage" of the neutral pronoun in "a large body of texts drawn from various sources."

-A number of French politicians opposed the new addition.
+Some French politicians opposed the new addition.
 Jean-Michel Blanquer, the French Minister of Education, tweeted: "inclusive writing is not the future of the French language."
 Similarly, François Jolivet, a French politician, accused the dictionary of pushing a "woke" ideology that "undermines [their] common language and its influence", in a letter addressed to the Académie Française.